hyperglance/aws-rule-automations/README.md

 ## Usage

-To run this, from the directoryof the function you want to deploy i.e. `cd ec2_stop_instance` you need to execute the following command sequence:
+To run this, from the directory of the function you want to deploy i.e. `cd ec2_stop_instance` you need to execute the following command sequence:

 ```bash
 $ terraform init